 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.

-Please click the link below to read our most recent Ofsted report in which our overall effectiveness was graded as outstanding:
+Please click the link below to read our most recent Ofsted report in which our overall effectiveness was graded as good:

 You can also click the website link below to view our previous Ofsted reports and our interim assessment statement: